Generic Name: triamcinolone (trye-am-SIN-oh-lone)

 - Triamcinolone should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using triamcinolone while you are pregnant.
-It is not known if triamcinolone is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking triamcinolone.

 If you are on long-term therapy, you may have WITHDRAWAL symptoms (eg, muscle and joint pain, exhaustion, depression) if you suddenly stop taking triamcinolone.
 Do not stop taking triamcinolone suddenly or change the dosage without asking your pharmacist or doctor.